 3.5 Chair of Meeting

 3.5.1 At any meeting of the Board, the Chair, if present, shall preside.
-If the Chair is absent from the meeting, the Vice-Chair (if the Council of Governors has appointed one), if present, shall preside.
+If the Chair is absent from the meeting, the Vice-Chair (if the Board has appointed one), if present, shall preside.

 3.5.2 If the Chair and Vice-Chair are absent, such Non-Executive Director as the members of the Board present shall choose shall preside.

-3.5.3 If the Chair is absent from a meeting temporarily on the grounds of a declared conflict of interest, the Vice-Chair, if present, shall preside.
-If the Chair and Vice-Chair are both absent, or are disqualified from participating, such Non-Executive Director as the members of the Board present shall choose shall preside.
+3.5.3

 3.6 Chair's ruling